MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-classifier.md

 ## Overwriting a model

 > [!NOTE]
-> Starting with the `2024-07-31-preview` API, custom classification models support overwriting a model in-place.
+> The v4.0 2024-11-30 (GA) custom classification model supports overwriting a model in-place.

 You can now update the custom classification in-place.
 Directly overwriting the model would lose you the ability to compare model quality before deciding to replace the existing model.
 Model overwriting is allowed when the `allowOverwrite` property is explicitly specified in the request body.
 It's impossible to recover the overwritten, original model once this action is performed.